Xunnamius/rejoinder/README.md

     noun
     a reply or response to a question or remark, esp a quick witty one; retort

-Rejoinder is a generator of smart, pretty, and organized output for Node/JS scripts, replacing several of the console.* utilities.
+Rejoinder is a generator of smart, pretty, and organized output for Node/JS scripts, especially when executing shell commands.
 It leverages colors and the like using the [colors package](https://www.npmjs.com/package/colors).
-Makes life easier when executing CLI instructions with [shelljs](https://www.npmjs.com/package/shelljs) using specialized methods.
+Makes life easier when executing CLI instructions with [shelljs](https://www.npmjs.com/package/shelljs) using specialized objects.

 Super awesome when paired with [inquirer](https://www.npmjs.com/package/inquirer) and/or [commander](https://www.npmjs.com/package/commander)!